Scoring Your Credit - How's Your FICO?

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-Since we've experienced an economic downturn, however, some borrowers have seen their score drop by hundreds of points because of underemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in determining your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop by hundreds of points as a result of unemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in calculating your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus your available credit?